hay-kot/scaffold/docs/docs/templates/scaffold-file.md

 ## Template Scaffolds

 The template scaffolds are used to generate files within an existing project.
-The file structure requires a `templates` file in the root directory.
-The `templates` directory is used to store files that should be rewritten using the [Rewrites](#rewrites) configuration in the `scaffold.yaml` file.
+The file structure requires a `templates` folder in the root directory.
+The `templates` directory is used to store files that should be rewritten using the [rewrites](./config-reference#rewrites) configuration in the `scaffold.yaml` file.

 ### File Structure